devtut/generate/docs/css/structure-and-formatting-of-a-css-rule.md

 ---
-metaTitle: "Structure and Formatting of a CSS Rule"
+metaTitle: "CSS - Structure and Formatting of a CSS Rule"
 description: "Property Lists, Rules, Selectors, and Declaration Blocks, Multiple Selectors"
 ---